joshualausj/HER2_V597M/README.md

 ```
 5. **final analysis**

-This step plots and outputs the work distributions, trajectories, and relative free energy.
+This step plots and outputs the work distributions, trajectories, and relative free energy into a directory ```analysis```. the analysis output for the results described in the manuscript are included as a reference in ```fec/analysis_reference```

 ```bash
 bsub -J "analysis[1]" < submit-analysis-neq.sh